 - Iris gives her husband one when he fails to attend Cole's science fair in favor of working.
 Cole's enraged speech to Holland (signed, and interpreted by Iris) could also be considered one of these.

-- The Reveal: Iris realizes Cole is deaf when all the other kids at a parade jump at the fire truck siren while Cole remains in an undisturbed sleep.
+- The Reveal: Iris realizes Cole is deaf when all the other kids at a parade the fire truck siren hurts people's ears and compels them to cover them while Cole remains in an undisturbed sleep.

 - Secret Relationship: Between Glenn and Rowena.
 Played with in that it's not about Your Cheating Heart (though Rowena seems to want to).
 Rather, Glenn just wants a talented student to succeed at her art, shipping her off to New York to live with friends who will help her.
 Iris finds out who Rowena is, and harbors fears Glenn did cheat on her.
 Those issues are never resolved on-screen, however.
 (It's possible with some minor sleuthing, Iris will realize that Glenn had no interest in her sexually.)